Carefully Select the People Who Influence Your Life

 When we associate with others who have a greater skill set or have achieved more, we are challenged.
 It brings out the best in us and inspires us to do better.
 Observing and modeling someone’s positive example will help us reach new heights.
 We’re not just talking sports and games here.
 This applies to everything we do.

-I encourage you to take ten minutes right now and think about the people who you spend a lot of time- at home, in the work place and socially.
+I encourage you to take ten minutes right now and think about the people who you spend a lot of time at home, in the workplace, and socially.
 Who are they?
 Who are the positive influences?
-Who are negative one’s?
+Who are the negative ones?

 Oh, and don’t think you can prevent the negative ones from influencing you.
 They influence you whether you are consciously aware of it or not.
 EVERYONE in your life influences you in some capacity.

 If you’ve characterized some of your friends as a negative influence, let me encourage you to begin to slowly reduce the amount of time you spend in those relationships.